pingcap/docs/time-to-live.md

 Currently, the TTL feature has the following limitations:

 * The TTL attribute cannot be set on temporary tables, including local temporary tables and global temporary tables.
-* Tables with the TTL attribute do not support being referenced by other tables as the primary table in a foreign key constraint.
+* A table with the TTL attribute does not support being referenced by other tables as the primary table in a foreign key constraint.
 * It is not guaranteed that all expired data is deleted immediately.
 The time when expired data is deleted depends on the scheduling interval and scheduling window of the background cleanup job.
-* Currently, a single table can only run a cleanup job on a single TiDB server node at a given time.
+* Currently, a single table can only run a cleanup job on a single TiDB node at a given time.
 This might cause performance bottlenecks in some scenarios (for example, when the table is extremely large).
 This issue will be optimized in future releases.